AUTeddy/Godot-Event-Bridge-Official/dev_log.md

-RPC config stability: No runtime mismatch errors.

-Full schema power: Target, mode, sync, transfer mode, and channel are now honored by Godot’s networking layer.

-Clean API: Your EventManager calls (to_server, to_all, emit_local, etc.) work without extra effort.

-Future-proof: Adding new events is safe, as long as you regenerate and restart before connecting peers.

-✅ Next Steps (Optional but Recommended)
-UI Improvement:

-Show a warning in the dock when a user changes RPC settings:

-"These changes will only apply after generating and restarting before peers connect."

-Readme / Docs:

-Explain this workflow for other devs.

-Provide an example with Lobby + Game events.

-Testing More Scenarios:

-Large number of events.

-Different transfer_mode values (e.g., unreliable for fast updates).

-Stress test with 4+ peers.

-✅ Do you want me to:

-Write a concise README section explaining:

-How to use the plugin with this new setup.

-What the schema fields mean.

-How to avoid checksum issues (regenerate & restart)?

-Or should I create a short visual diagram of the workflow (Editor → Generate → Autoload → Game) for your documentation?

-You said:
-pls all of them finish one and ask me to start the new one

-ChatGPT said:
-✅ Perfect.
-Let’s start with the README section, because this is critical for anyone using your plugin.

-✅ README Section: Using EventBridge with Godot Multiplayer (Solution 2) EventBridge – Multiplayer Event System
+EventBridge – Multiplayer Event System
 EventBridge is a Godot plugin that provides a high-level event-based API for multiplayer games, powered by Godot’s RPC system and a visual editor.